rasschaert/pocketbase-pomerium-jwt-auth/README.md

 By default, PocketBase allows unauthenticated requests to it's "collections".
 This projects adds a simple middleware to:

-- Require either a valid Authorization header (Bearer token) or a Pomerium JWT header for collection requests
+- Require either a valid Authorization header (Bearer token) or a Pomerium JWT (header or cookie) for collection requests
-- If the Pomerium JWT header is present, auto-provision a PocketBase user from the JWT claims (email, name, sub, etc)
+- If the Pomerium JWT is present, auto-provision a PocketBase user from the JWT claims (oid, sub, email, name, etc)

 Endpoints that are not for collection requests are not impacted by this middlware.
 This way Admin users can log in with username/password via the standard PocketBase admin UI, while regular users accessing collections are auto-provisioned via Pomerium Zero.